innoave/valid/README.md

 ## Usage

-`valid` provides some functionality as optional crate features.
+`valid` provides some of its functionality as optional crate features.
 To use it we must enable the relevant crate feature in our `Cargo.toml` file.

 Serialization and deserialization of `ValdiationError` through the [`serde`] crate: